Welcome back for another trail update!

 I knew I was in for a hellish day, and the trail delivered.
 This was, I’d say, the hardest day I’ve had so far.
 Although the weather was wonderful and warm, the rocks were absolutely relentless.
 Giant icebergs of granite filled every inch of the trail for miles, offering only a few small sections of relief with the occasional flat spot.

-The day started with a relatively sharp climb, one of three I faced throughout the day.
+The day started with a relatively sharp climb–one of three I faced throughout the day.
 Each ascent left me atop a rocky ridgeline that required careful maneuvering and total concentration.
-I passed by several shelters and many good tent sites while scrambling my way across the mountains and subbing my toes all along.
+I passed by several shelters and many good tent sites (which I would have loved to stop at, but alas could not) while scrambling across the mountains and stubbing my toes all along the way.

-One of the main concerns for the day was that There’s a point after which no water is available for over 20 miles – the longest dry stretch I know of on the trail.
+One of the main concerns for the day was that there’s a point after which no water is available for over 20 miles – the longest dry stretch I know of on the whole trail.
 These mountains were used for smelting metals back in the day, so any water from atop them is likely to be contaminated.
-As such, it was advised to fill up at the George W. Outerbridge Shelter with enough to last.
+As such, it was advised to fill up at the George W. Outerbridge Shelter with enough to last the duration.
 I maxed out my capacity with 3 liters and pressed on.

 Soon after, I encountered the climb up Blue Mountain Ridge, which was the most intense scrambling I’ve done yet.
 Trekking poles were useless, so I stashed them away and took to the rocks on all fours.
 It took me nearly an hour to ascend, but at the top were great views of the river and town below.